Full Disclosure - 3I ATLAS

 People will do almost anything to avoid feeling powerless.

 Tribalism surged, not because humans were evil, but because human neurochemistry treats belonging like survival.
-Algorithms amplified splitting.
-Us versus them.
-Pure versus corrupt.
-Truth versus heresy.
+Algorithms amplified splitting: us versus them, pure versus corrupt, truth versus heresy.
 The same cognitive machinery that once kept tribes united against predators now tore global networks apart.
 The Culture's current residents, born into unity and transparency, had no lived reference for this pathology.
 They could simulate it.
-They couldn’t feel it's weight on human experience.
+They couldn’t feel its weight on human experience.

 They also underestimated how tightly humans chained identity to livelihood.
 Work wasn’t just labor.
 It was meaning, status, structure, pride, proof that you exist and matter.
 As automation accelerated, machines replaced purpose faster than humans could build new compasses.
 The Culture tried to slow the transition, but it was like trying to slow a river with polite requests.